-Preparation for Session 3: Clinical Only
+Preparation for Session 3: Clinical only

-If you haven't already, please complete the University of Melbourne e-Learning module on 'Identifying and Responding to Domestic and Family Violence', watch the MARAM video and performed the patient audit.
+Make sure you remind GP participants if they haven't already completed the University of Melbourne e-Learning module on 'Identifying and Responding to Domestic and Family Violence', watch the MARAM video and performed the audit.
 The module and audit are required to be completed to receive the 40 RACGP points.